AHS Counseling Staff:

 All requests for letters of recommendation should be done in person at least three weeks prior to the due date!
 Counselors do NOT work on Letters of Recommendation during the Winter Break, so be sure submit all requests no later than Dec 1st!

-- Copy of Student's application essay
+- Copy of Student's application essay or personal statement

 - Copy of Student's resume

 - Any deadlines or specific required information requested in the college or scholarship application

 - Stamped, addressed envelopes if recommendations will not be submitted on-line

 Each teacher has his or her own policy regarding letters of recommendation.
 Check with the teacher first.